Wissance/WeatherControl/README.md

 ## WeatherControl

-This project use [`Wissance.WebApiToolkit`](https://github.com/Wissance/WebApiToolkit) so please give us a star!
+This project uses [`Wissance.WebApiToolkit`](https://github.com/Wissance/WebApiToolkit) so please give us a star!
+And for this project too!

 ### 1. General description